mwbowers/mwbowers.github.io/reference/datagate/datagate-providers/database-attributes.md

 ---
 title: DatabaseAttributes class
-description: Database properties, as reported by ISourceProvider.DatabaseAttributes.
+description: "Database properties, as reported by ISourceProvider.DatabaseAttributes. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Database properties, as reported by ISourceProvider.DatabaseAttributes.